 Elevations and Floor Plans:

 Dogtrot homes have become very popular in recent years and are a great way to downsize while still allowing you to have all of the essential spaces in your house that truly turn it into a home.
 Dogtrot houses typically connect a main living area to a separate living area with a breezeway.
 If you plan to build a Dogtrot home, working with an experienced custom home builder will help you achieve your dream home.
+You may also consider hiring custom home builders houston for professional custom home designs.
 Local builders may also help you build metal garages and other detached structures.
 For your driveway and walkway, a local contractor that specializes in residential and commercial paving services can help.
+And before you move in, schedule a Home Construction Review to get a sense of the overall condition of the house.

 Here is some history on Dogtrot houses: